 Sansevieria are easy houseplants to grow.
 They are great for beginners or for people who have not been able to successfully grow houseplants.
 They require minimal care and not a lot of sunlight.

 What are Sansevierias?

 Sansevierias are native to Africa, the island of Madagascar and southern Asia.
 They are only hardy in zones 9 through 11.
 Sansevieria are more commonly called snake plant or mother-in-law’s tongue.
-There are actually 70 different species, but only two are usually grown as houseplants here in the US.
-Birdnest sansevieras are short, less than 12 inches, with curly leaves. .
+There are actually 70 different species.
+The most common species grown as a houseplant here in the US is Sanseveria trifasciata .
+It comes in two forms, an upright form and a smaller called a Birdnest sanseviera.
+The birdsnest forms are short, less than 12 inches, with curly leaves. .

 More commonly seen are the plants with tall, upright leaves that can reach heights of 3 to 4 feet.
 The all green leaved plants are called snake plants and the gold bordered leaved plants are called mother-in-law’s tongue.

 Sanseveria produce flowers, but they are tiny so the plants are grown for their foliage rather than their flowers.
 The tiny flowers grow in a bunch on long stems or racemes, eventually producing berries.
 In their native habitats, the flowers are pollinated by moths.
 Because the flowers are small in size and number, not many seeds are produced.
 Grown indoors, they will not produce berries because there are no moths to pollinate the flowers.